Home » The Alleghenies

 One of the most fascinating excursion railroads in Pennsylvania is the East Broad Top Railroad, which leaves from a station in Rockhill, a small borough in Huntingdon County.
 It is directly next door to the popular Rockhill Trolley Museum, which means you can easily do both in a single visit (Combo tickets are available to save a few dollars).

 After being closed for 10 years, the East Broad Top Railroad is once again taking visitors through this beautiful part of Pennsylvania and uses almost exclusively steam engines on their excursions, which is always a ton of fun to both see and experience.
-(Note: through at least August 2024, all excursions will use diesel locomotives.)
+(Note: Through at least September 2024, all excursions will use diesel locomotives.)

 Inside the East Broad Top Railroad in Orbisonia, Pennsylvanai